Boys' love: Etymology and terminology

-Coined in the late 1970s by manga artists Yasuko Sakata and Akiko Hatsu, yaoi is a portmanteau of (山[場]なし、落ちなし、意味なし, yama nashi, ochi nashi, imi nashi), (Note: Kubota Mitsuyoshi says that Osamu Tezuka used yama nashi, ochi nashi, imi nashi to dismiss poor quality manga, and this was appropriated by the early yaoi authors.) which translates to "no climax, no point, no meaning".
-(Note: The acronym (やめて お尻が 痛い, yamete, oshiri ga itai) is also less commonly used.)
-Initially used by artists as a self-deprecating and ironic euphemism, the portmanteau refers to how early yaoi works typically focused on sex to the exclusion of plot and character development; it is also a subversive reference to the classical Japanese narrative structure of introduction, development, twist, and conclusion.
+Coined in the late 1970s by manga artists Yasuko Sakata and Akiko Hatsu, yaoi is a portmanteau of (山[場]なし、落ちなし、意味なし, yama nashi, ochi nashi, imi nashi), which translates to "no climax, no point, no meaning".
+(Note: Kubota Mitsuyoshi says that Osamu Tezuka used yama nashi, ochi nashi, imi nashi to dismiss poor quality manga, and this was appropriated by the early yaoi authors.)
+The term originated as a self-deprecating and ironic euphemism for male-male romance dōjinshi (self-published works) that focus on sex to the exclusion of plot and character development.
+The term is additionally a subversive reference to the classical Japanese narrative structure of introduction, development, twist, and conclusion.